-Although the ban ended Feb.
-7, 2020, the Washington State Legislature is considering a bill that would continue it.
-Therefore, our nicotine vaping interim policy will remain in effect until the state adopts the Federal Pharmaceutical Rules (anticipated in late 2020).
+To help retailers adapt to changing regulations, our nicotine vaping waste interim policy will remain in effect until the state adopts the Federal Pharmaceutical Rules (anticipated in late 2020).

-These products must be disposed of under the dangerous waste regulations or interim policy.
+When vapor products become waste, they usually designate as dangerous waste.
+Vapor wastes that designate as dangerous waste must be disposed of under the dangerous waste regulations or interim policy.

-- Do not put vaping products in the trash.
+- Do not put vaping wastes in the trash.